 All Canadian students applying for financial aid are asked to complete the AMBS Financial Aid Application (by April 15).
 Eligibility for financial aid is determined from calculations on this form.
 The student’s demonstrated need is the difference between the official cost of attendance and the expected contribution of the individual/family.
 An owned primary residence is not included in the assessment of resources available.
 Students are encouraged to discuss unusual circumstances or expenses with the director of financial aid.

 After financial aid is awarded, Canadian students may pay tuition in Canadian dollars and receive dollar-for-dollar credit in U.S. currency.
-In addition, full-time Canadian students may exchange at par up to $1,200 each semester.
+In addition, full-time Canadian students may exchange at par up to $1,500 CND each semester.
 AMBS grants are in U.S. funds and may be used toward tuition.
 Some assistance also may be used for living expenses.

-Discount for Online Courses
+Discount for online courses

 People taking four or more credit hours who are unable to pay the full amount due upon registration may arrange a deferred payment plan.
-A payment plan fee of $10.00 will be charged.
+A payment plan fee of $10 will be charged.